BIOL115-MSUM/BIOL115-MSUM.github.io/intraspecif-var-assign.md

 ## Look at the grass data

-In your new script, adjust the code so that it reads the grass_data.xlsx instead of finches_data.xlsx.
+In your new script, adjust the code so that it reads the grass-data.xlsx instead of finches-data.xlsx.
 Also be sure to change the name you give the data after your read it in.